Mykeil-tzul/nba-fatigue-availability-risk-engine/README.md

 3. **Player Fatigue Prediction Pipeline**
    Build a reusable end-to-end pipeline for ingesting NBA data, engineering workload features, training models, and generating predictions.

+## Project objective

+The goal of this project is to identify whether a player is at risk of a performance dip based on:

+- recent scoring trend
+- recent minutes load
+- days of rest
+- back-to-back schedule pressure
+- a custom workload score

 ## Core questions

 - Does playing in back-to-backs increase next-game performance decline?